Arkansas Highway 43: Siloam Springs to Missouri

-The route begins at AR 264 in Siloam Springs and runs west before turning north and running close to the Oklahoma state line.
-AR 43 runs through Cherokee City before meeting AR 102 and later AR 72 in Maysville.
+Highway 43 begins at Highway 264 in Siloam Springs and runs west before turning north and running close to the Oklahoma state line.
+The route runs through Cherokee City before meeting Highway 102 and later Highway 72 in Maysville.

-After Maysville, AR 43 runs along the Oklahoma state line concurrent with Oklahoma State Highway 20.
-This continues for approximately 5.4 mi until both routes terminate at Missouri Route 43.
+After Maysville, Highway 43 runs along the Oklahoma state line concurrent with OK-20.
+This continues for approximately 5.4 mi until both routes terminate at the Missouri state line, where they continue as Missouri Route 43.
+This section is jointly maintained by the Arkansas Department of Transportation (ArDOT) and the Oklahoma Department of Transportation (ODOT).

-For the northernmost few miles of the overlapping stretch of road AR 43/SH 20 turns toward the west, no longer straddling the state line.
+For the northernmost few miles of the overlapping stretch of road, AR 43/SH-20 turns toward the west, no longer straddling the state line.
 For those few miles, Highway 43 is located wholly within the state of Oklahoma but is not apparent to the traveler.
+The northernmost few feet of AR 43/SH-20 are completely in Arkansas, as the Arkansas/Missouri/Oklahoma tripoint is on the west side of the highway.

 Boxley to Harrison

-AR 43 begins at Highway 21 at Boxley, and runs north near the Buffalo National River.
-The route enters Boone County and serves as the western terminus of AR 206, and the southern terminus of AR 397.
-AR 43 terminates at AR 7 in south Harrison.
-The route runs for 15.9 mi in Newton County and 14.1 mi in Boone County.
+The route begins at Highway 21 at Boxley, and runs north near the Buffalo National River.
+Highway 43 enters Boone County and serves as the western terminus of Highway 206, and the southern terminus of Highway 397.
+The route terminates at Highway 7 in south Harrison.
+Highway 43 runs for 15.9 mi in Newton County and 14.1 mi in Boone County.

-Harrison

-The route begins at U.S. Route 65 on the north end of Harrison and runs east to AR 7 north of Harrison.